Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Abstract

 \section{Abstract}

-{Selecting an effective docking algorithm is highly context-dependent, and no single method performs reliably across structural, chemical, or protocol regimes.
-We introduce MolAS, a lightweight algorithm selection system that predicts per-algorithm performance from pretrained protein–ligand embeddings using attentional pooling and a shallow residual decoder.
-With only hundreds to a few thousand labelled complexes, MolAS achieves up to 15\% absolute improvement over the single-best solver (SBS) and closes 17–66\% of the Virtual Best Solver (VBS)–SBS gap across five diverse docking benchmarks.
-Analyses of reliability, embedding geometry, and solver-selection patterns show that MolAS succeeds when the oracle landscape exhibits low entropy and separable solver behaviour, but collapses under protocol-induced hierarchy shifts.
-These findings indicate that the main barrier to robust docking AS is not representational capacity but instability in solver rankings across pose-generation regimes, positioning MolAS as both a practical in-domain selector and a diagnostic tool for assessing when AS is feasible.
+{ Selecting an effective docking algorithm is highly context-dependent, and no single method performs reliably across structural, chemical, and protocol regimes.
+MolAS is a lightweight algorithm-selection model that predicts per-algorithm performance from pretrained protein and ligand embeddings using attentional pooling and a shallow residual decoder.
+With hundreds to a few thousand labelled complexes, MolAS achieves up to a 15 percentage-point absolute improvement over the single-best solver (SBS) and closes 17--66\% of the Virtual Best Solver (VBS)--SBS gap across five docking benchmarks.
+Analyses of selection frequencies, margin-conditioned reliability, and benchmark-level oracle structure indicate that MolAS is most effective when the workflow-defined oracle landscape has low winner entropy and a reasonably separable top-solver region, but degrades under protocol mismatch that shifts solver rankings and changes the induced labels.
+These results suggest that, in the evaluated regime, robustness is limited less by representational capacity than by workflow- and protocol-induced instability in solver hierarchies, positioning MolAS as an in-domain selector for fixed pipelines and as a diagnostic tool for assessing when docking algorithm selection is well-posed.

-\textbf{Scientific contribution.} The results with MolAS indicate that the main barrier to robust docking algorithm selection is not representational capacity but instability in solver rankings across workflows.
-MolAS therefore serves both as a practical in-domain selector for fixed docking pipelines and as a diagnostic tool for identifying when algorithm selection is intrinsically feasible, merely brittle, or fundamentally ill-posed.
+\textbf{Scientific Contribution.} MolAS introduces a controlled, embedding-based selector that reduces dependence on heavy graph encoders, enabling a cleaner separation between representational choices and workflow-defined label structure.
+A cross-benchmark and cross-protocol analysis links selection success and failure to oracle entropy, near-ties among top solvers, and protocol-induced ranking shifts, providing an evidence-backed diagnostic account of when docking algorithm selection is likely to yield gains.
+The findings differentiate this work from prior docking AS studies that report in-domain improvements under a single fixed workflow by explicitly characterising protocol dependence and motivating protocol-aware modelling as a route to stronger generalisation.

 \textbf{Graphical abstract.} A visual demo of our work is shown in Fig.~\ref{fig:pipeline}.

 }

 \keywords{algorithm selection, cheminformatics, molecular embeddings, pose evaluation, protein-ligand docking, docking benchmarks}